pranaykasturi/mosaik-heatpump/docs/models/hotwatertank.rst

 .. literalinclude:: ../code/examples/run_tank.py
    :language: python
-   :lines: 7-22
+   :lines: 5-20
-   :lineno-start: 7
+   :lineno-start: 5

-The hot water tank model has one inlet connection and one outlet connection.
+The hot water tank model has one inlet connection (*'cc_in'*) and one outlet connection (*'cc_out'*).
 The required parameters and the initial values are set as shown below.

 .. literalinclude:: ../code/examples/run_tank.py
    :language: python
-   :lines: 24-44
+   :lines: 22-42
-   :lineno-start: 24
+   :lineno-start: 22
-   :emphasize-lines: 10-13

 The mass flow and temperature timeseries for these connections, that are needed as inputs for the model, are available in the `'tank_data.csv' <https://gitlab.com/mosaik